nmaguiar/openaf-docs/docs/guides/medium/accessing-remote-jmx-data.md

 ---
 layout: default
-title: "Medium: How to access remote JMX data"
+title: How to access remote JMX data
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # How to access remote JMX data